 O Janaka! thou indeed art sacred and aged, and intent upon holiness-thee, the best of sages pupil of the sun instructed in the Vedánta.
-If knowing this I approached thee, as is my custom, with courtesy, then why dost thou, knowing no fear, speak hard words in anger?
+If knowing this I approached thee, as is my custom, with courtesy, then why dost thou, knowing no fear, speak hard words in anger ?

 His feelings are moved, and courtesy is shown.
-Thus you hear, O courtiers!
-He is born in the line of Bhrigu, though he hates us, still we have had patience with him for a long time.
+Thus you hear, O courtiers !
+He is born in the line of Bhrigu, and he is engaged in penance, as it is well known.
+Although he hates us, still we have had patience with him for a long time.
 When again and again he boldly shakes us like a blade of grass, then let the bow be bent against him, although he is a Brahman.
 There is no other resource.